Russia opens new criminal probe against Alexei Navalny | DW | 29.12.2020

 One of President Vladimir Putin's fiercest critics, Navalny was airlifted to Berlin for treatment in August after collapsing on a plane in what Germany and other Western nations said was an attempt to murder him with a Novichok nerve agent.

-Navalny, who is convalescing in Germany, tweeted in response to the case brought against him, saying: "The best way to laugh at the new criminal case invented by Putin and fabricated by Bastrykin is to go here," before providing a link for donations to his organization.
+Navalny, who is convalescing in Germany, tweeted in response to the case brought against him, saying it was "invented by Putin."

+"I immediately said that they will try to put me in jail because I didn't die" from the poisoning, he wrote on Twitter.

 Russia has said there is no evidence of any poisoning while also denying any involvement.